spandex-project/spandex/README.md

 This library is undergoing some structural changes for future versions.
 This documentation will be kept up to date, but if there are any inconsistencies, don't hesitate to make an issue.

+## Attention

+This library could use some work!
+I've become unexpectedly busy lately, so I haven't had the time I thought I would to work on it.
+Any contributions, to things like sampling, strict mode, different storage strategies and the like would be greatly appreciated.

 ## Installation

 ```elixir